juniorrestituyo/simple-api/README.md

-# simple-api
+# Simple REST API using Django Rest Framework

-Simple REST API
+This API uses the methods "GET", "POST" and "DELETE".